-Class Registration: After a student is accepted for Dual Enrollment, the Director of Transfer and Dual Enrollment will help them develop a schedule and register for appropriate courses.
+Class Registration: After a student is accepted for Dual Enrollment, their admission counselor will help them develop a schedule and register for appropriate courses.
 Students who wish to dual enroll should contact the Dual Enrollment representatives in the Office of Admissions at 865-471-4652 for additional information.